mihaidimoiu/mem_reutil_linkedlist_c/README.md

 - ex2.h - Header file C
 - struct.h - Defining struct used for this

-This program has 5 unit tests written in C and executed in main
+This program has 5 unit tests written in C and executed in main.

 If you find any bugs or improvements feel free to make branches and make the changes.